adarsh-2425/Traffic-Offence-Alert/README.md

     npm start

 3. Access the application in your browser at http://localhost:3000.

+## Testing the Payment Functionality

+To test the payment functionality of the Traffic Offence Alert System using the Stripe integration, you can use the following testing credentials provided by Stripe:

+- Card Number: 4242 4242 4242 4242
+- Expiry Date: Use a valid future date, such as 12/34.
+- CVC: Use any three-digit CVC (four digits for American Express cards).
+- Other Fields: Use any values you like for other form fields.

+Please note that these are testing credentials and will not result in actual payments being processed.
+They are meant for verifying that the payment process works correctly in your application.

+Here's how you can use these credentials in the Stripe Checkout Form:

+1. Fill in the card number: 4242 4242 4242 4242
+2. Enter a valid future expiry date, e.g., 12/34.
+3. Use any three-digit CVC for the CVC field.
+4. Fill in other fields with test data.

+Once you complete the form, the system will simulate the payment process using the provided testing credentials.

+Please ensure that you only use these credentials for testing purposes and do not use real credit card information.

 ## Contributing
 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or create a pull request.